gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ### Additional configuration information

 There is also a special mode, when you set `IdleCount = 0`.
-In this mode, machines are **always** created **on-demand** before each build (if there is no available machine in _Idle_ state).
-After the build is finished, the autoscaling algorithm works
+In this mode, machines are **always** created **on-demand** before each job (if there is no available machine in _Idle_ state).
+After the job is finished, the autoscaling algorithm works
 [the same as it is described below](#autoscaling-algorithm-and-parameters).
-The machine is waiting for the next builds, and if no one is executed, after the `IdleTime` period, the machine is removed.
-If there are no builds, there are no machines in _Idle_ state.
+The machine is waiting for the next jobs, and if no one is executed, after the `IdleTime` period, the machine is removed.
+If there are no jobs, there are no machines in _Idle_ state.

 ## Autoscaling algorithm and parameters